 The university has adopted a no-solicitation policy for the campus community and outside vendors.
 You cannot sell or solicit members of the university community for your personal private business.
 If you are involved in such activities you will be subject to disciplinary action.
-The dean of student life and retention and the vice president may approve fund-raising activities by recognized student organizations.
+The director of student life and the vice president for student engagement may approve fund-raising activities by recognized student organizations.